D2KLab/HarvestingTablesInTheWild/report/report.md

 ![System architecture](images/archi.png){ width=70% }

 Our pipeline consists of three main components: Scrapy Spiders (CommonCrawl and Web Spider) for downloading web pages, Kafka message queue for buffering extracted tables and ArangoDB database for storing them.
-To integrate these individual components, we have developed services to integrate them: an ingestion service for taking items from the message queue, performing annotations and inserting them into the database; and post-processing service for performing processing on the entire dataset (e.g. creating a graph structure).
+To integrate these individual components, we have developed services to integrate them: an ingestion service for taking items from the message queue, performing annotations and inserting them into the database; and a post-processing service for performing processing on the entire dataset (e.g. creating a graph structure).

-We opted for the Python programming language for our implementation because it very well suited for the task of crawling web pages.
+We opted for the Python programming language for our implementation because it is very well suited for the task of crawling web pages.
 Its flexibility and loose typing make it very convenient to deal with arbitrary and unformatted data.
 Finally, it has many excellent open source libraries available.

 For the crawling itself, we decided to use the open-source Scrapy application framework [^scrapy].
 It not only crawls the webpages using the spiders, but also has built-in support for web-page parsing with parsel [^parsel].
 This is in contrast with the libraries such as BeautifulSoup [^beautiful-soup] that only support parsing.

-Scrapy provides well thought-out scaffolding and project structure for each of its main components: spiders (modules for crawling web pages), middlewares (modules for modifying and discarding requests) and items (the pipeline result).
+Scrapy provides a well thought-out scaffolding and project structure for each of its main components: spiders (modules for crawling web pages), middlewares (modules for modifying and discarding requests) and items (the pipeline result).
 Since all of them are combined into a pipeline by Scrapy's "engine", they are running in parallel and independent from each other.
 Furthermore, for each of these components either project-level (download speed, parallel connections etc.) or individual settings (e.g. log verbosity) can be applied.